HyperBDR/docs/src/product-trainning/project-delivery.md

 ![project delivery rpo rto planning](./images/project-delivery-rpo-rto-planning.png)

-Currently, the minimum RPO time for Hyper BDR is 5 minutes, and it needs to be matched with the corresponding network bandwidth based on the size of data increments.
+Currently, the minimum RPO time for HyperBDR is 5 minutes, and it needs to be matched with the corresponding network bandwidth based on the size of data increments.

 In terms of RTO planning, the Huawei Cloud block storage mode is independent of data volume, with recovery times always within 15 minutes.
 However, the object storage mode is related to data volume.
 Specific indicator parameters can be referred to in the content of best practices.